On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds

 \begin{definition}[Voisin \cite{V14}] Let $X$ be a hyperk\"ahler variety of dimension $n=2m$.
 One defines $S_j (X)\subset X$ as the set of points whose orbit under rational equivalence has dimension $\ge j$.
 The descending filtration $S_\ast$ on $A^n(X)$ is defined by letting $S_j A^n(X)$ be the subgroup generated by points $x\in S_j (X)$. \end{definition}

-\begin{remark} As explained in \cite{V14}, the expectation is that the filtration $S_\ast$ is opposite to the ascending Bloch--Beilinson filtration (which conjecturally exists for all smooth projective varieties) and thus provides a splitting of the (conjectural) Bloch--Beilinson filtration on $A^n(X)$.
-This is motivated by Beauville's famous speculations in \cite{Beau3} (cf.\ \cite{V12}).
+\begin{remark} As explained in \cite{V14}, the expectation is that the filtration $S_\ast$ is opposite to the Bloch--Beilinson filtration (which conjecturally exists for all smooth projective varieties) and thus provides a splitting{} of it.
+This is motivated by Beauville's speculations in \cite{Beau3} (cf.\ \cite{V12}).

-The filtration $S_\ast$ is also considered in \cite{SY}, \cite{SYZ} for hyperk\"ahler varieties constructed as certain moduli spaces of sheaves.
-The authors of loc.\ cit.\ propose another descending filtration (defined in terms of the derived category), which is related to (and might even coincide with) Voisin's filtration $S_\ast$. \end{remark}